-A national organization recently approached thinkPARALLAX for strategic consultation on the development of a signature citizenship program.
+A national organization within the financial sector recently approached thinkPARALLAX for strategic consultation on the development of a signature citizenship program.
 The company already has a strong foundation in place, with 34% of employees volunteering, so leadership realizes the opportunity to grow the program to engage stakeholders and strengthen their brand, recruiting, and national presence.

 Our conversations with the organization got us thinking: what are the benefits of implementing a signature initiative and how can it be optimized for maximum impact?